-The Thornsborne Trail goes along the eastern side of Hinchinbrook Island in Queensland for 20 miles.
-Many beaches and swimming holes, worth taking this one slow
+In early May I walked the Thornsborne Trail, which goes along the eastern side of Hinchinbrook Island in Queensland for 20 miles

 Permits are limited for the trail and a boat shuttle is required, I used Absolute North Charters out of Lucinda (2018)